ryanhaygarth/copy-paste-nano/README.md

 # Copy and Paste in Nano

+Nevermind, this isnt working for me anymore, if anyone would be able to suggest ways to fix it that would be very helpful
+Currently when copying, you have to do the shortcut twice to copy it and it opens a new tab

 Copy and paste from the global clipboard in nano
 Nano doesnt let you copy and paste from the clipboard, only its own "Cutbuffer"
 To enable this, first install xclip